11 Common Hydrangea Pests: How to Prevent and Treat Them

 Hydrangeas do best in well-draining soils that are rich in compost.
 This is also an environment where the rose chafer doesn’t thrive.
 The grubs found in the soil may damage the roots, whereas the beetles will leave your leaves looking similar to the way a Japanese beetle does.

-Hand removing the beetles and knocking them into a bucket of soapy water will help temporarily remove these insects, however, because these are flying bugs new beetles may appear every day.
-It may be a better option to treat for the grub stage with a granular grub killer.
+Hand removing the beetles and knocking them into a bucket of soapy water will help temporarily remove these insects.
+However, because these are flying bugs, new beetles may appear every day.
+It may be a better option to treat the grub stage with a granular grub killer.

 Scale

-Hydrangea scale is a garden pest that feasts on the underside of the leaves as well as the branches.
+Scale are hydrangea pests that feast on the underside of the leaves as well as the branches.
 Scale sucks the sap from the plant, causing the plant to suffer and weaken, resulting in less vigor.

-The nymph and adult stages of scale are very small and yellow, and may be hard to see with the naked eye.
-You will most likely notice white oval shaped eggs attached to the stems of your hydrangeas if you have a scale infestation.
+The nymph and adult stages of scale are small and yellow, and may be hard to see with the naked eye.
+You will most likely notice white oval-shaped eggs attached to the stems of your hydrangeas if you have a scale infestation.
 The symptoms of these insects may be hard to notice, and likely won’t kill your plant.

-Prevention of these insects can be difficult, however, removal by hand is a good option.
-This may take a lot of time and you may opt to use pesticides in the summer instead.
+Prevention of these insects can be difficult.
+However, removal by hand is a good option.
+Use a cotton swab soaked in 70% or less alcohol and pop them off into soapy water.
+This may take a lot of time and you may opt to use insecticidal soap in the summer instead.

 Slugs

-Often in conditions of high humidity and moderate temperatures, the hydrangea is exposed to slugs.
+Often in conditions of high humidity and moderate temperatures, the flower is exposed to slugs.

 Slugs typically attack younger hydrangea foliage.
 They prefer to munch on decaying foliage so keeping your gardens clear of litter is very important.
 You may notice slug damage by spotting some ragged edged leaves, and holes in the leaves.
 You may also notice the large bugs themselves, or the slimy path they leave behind.

-Removing slugs by hand is very effective, as is using slug killer, or plants that slugs dislike such as marigolds.
+Removing slugs by hand is effective, as is using slug bait, or plants that slugs dislike such as marigolds.

 Spider Mite

-To prevent spider mites, water the hydrangea regularly and mulch to retain moisture.
+To prevent spider mites, water the flowers regularly and mulch to retain moisture.

 These insects are tiny and you will likely notice signs of them and not the actual insect.
 Spider mites use webbing to protect themselves as well as their eggs.
 Oftentimes this webbing will be noticeable.
 Their feeding will give leaves a freckled appearance.